cpkenn09y/MyCatalogMaker/README.md

 * Add user registration or OAuth
 * Allow user to create multiple items with one click
 * Consider using handlebars.js

+public private and previledged

+Way to aceess a()